aschriner/kafka-hunger-artist/README.md

 9. Recap
     - notice how individual producers and consumers are very cheap to create and destroy
-    - the key components of this architecture are the central commit log and the pre-defined schema for a topic.
+    - the key components of this architecture are the central log stream and the pre-defined schema for a topic.

+**You need to run that code in another new python process - separate from the one in which the chatbot is producing messages.
+Jeez, we're creating a lot of different processes aren't we?
+Yes, we are building a little distributed system!